rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 [The Typst website has great documentation](https://typst.app/docs/), but it mostly covers how to write directly in Typst, rather than working in Quarto and rendering with Typst.
 People often ask me how we make reports with Typst, but I don’t have anywhere to point them to.

-So, along with consultant [Joseph Barbier](https://barbierjoseph.com/) (who has become a true expert in this area), here is an extended tutorial on making high-quality PDFs using Quarto and Typst.
+So, in conjunction with consultant [Joseph Barbier](https://barbierjoseph.com/) (who has become a true expert in this area), here is an extended tutorial on making high-quality PDFs using Quarto and Typst.
 We’ll recreate most elements of the [childhood immunization reports made for the Johns Hopkins University International Vaccine Access Center.](https://publichealth.jhu.edu/ivac/monitoring-childhood-immunization-at-the-state-level).

 \[TODO: Add screenshot of reports\]